Lung Cancer in People who have Never Smoked

 Jessica A. Hellyer, MD and Heather A. Wakelee, MD

-Lung cancer is the leading cause of cancer death for both men and women in the United States, and globally it is the leading cause of cancer death in men and the second leading cause in women.1 Smoking is the most common cause of lung cancer, but there are many people who have never smoked who develop lung cancer.
+Lung cancer is the leading cause of cancer death for both men and women in the United States, and globally it is the leading cause of cancer death in men and the third leading cause in women.1-2 Smoking is the most common cause of lung cancer, but there are many people who have never smoked who develop lung cancer.
 Lung cancer in people who have never smoked is more common in Asia and Asian populations globally, Hispanic populations and in women.1 The causes of lung cancer in people who have never smoked are not well understood.
 Lung cancer treatment is similar for patients with early stage disease regardless of whether they smoked.
 However, for patients with advanced (stage IV) disease, many people who have never smoked who develop lung cancer will have mutations in their tumor which allow the tumor to respond to specific targeted treatments.

 Table 1.
 Possible Causes of Lung Cancer in People Who Have Never Smoked

 There are several known differences between lung cancer in smokers and people who have never smoked, including the specific type of cancer.
 Lung cancer in smokers is often a type called small cell lung cancer or a form of non-small cell lung cancer (NSCLC) known as squamous cell carcinoma.
 Adenocarcinoma, a different type of NSCLC, is more common in people who have never smoked.1,28 However, people with a smoking history can also develop adenocarcinoma of the lung and those who have never smoked are rarely diagnosed with squamous cell lung cancer or small cell lung cancer.
 The only way to know what kind of lung cancer it is for sure is to have a biopsy that is examined by a pathology doctor.